philschonholzer/bones-gulp-starter-kit/readme.md

 1. Install Docker
 1. Clone this repo
-1. `docker-compose run gulp` in the root of the cloned repo.
+1. `docker-compose up` in the root of the cloned repo.
+1. Open `localhost:3000` in your browser.